 The family law attorneys at Pack Law Group have an intimate understanding of Virginia divorce law, and can relate on a personal level as husbands and fathers who have gone through a divorce or child custody dispute.
 We promise to not only protect your legal rights but also to answer your questions and minimize the stressful toll that this process takes so that you can move forward with your life.

 When you dissolve your marriage, you must also come to an agreement about the separation of assets and liabilities.
 If the parties cannot reach a fair and equitable settlement, the court will make the decision according to Virginia law.

 The courts will determine whether each piece of property is separate property or part of the marital estate.
 Any items, assets and debt, acquired during the marriage are considered marital property.

 The courts consider several factors in determining the division of assets such as the length of the marriage, the earning power of each spouse, health and age, among others.
 Having skilled legal counsel in your corner during this process is critical.

 Other Issues Related To Your Divorce

 Many divorces involve more than just dissolving a union and dividing property.
 If you have minor children or meet certain conditions, you may face some other contentious issues.
 These include:

-- Child Custody and Visitation.
-Who your children live with and how a visitation schedule is arranged can be a contested and emotional issue in a divorce.
+- Child custody and visitation: Who your children live with and how to arrange a visitation can be a contested and emotional issue in a divorce.

 Comprehensive Virginia Family Law Support